What’s The Recommended Exercise Routine For A 7-8-month-old Puppy?

 Ensure Ample Water Availability

 During exercise, ensure that your puppy has access to fresh water at all times.
 Hydration is crucial to prevent overheating and maintain your pup's overall health.
-Carry a water bottle and a bowl when going for walks or other outdoor activities.
+Carry a portable water bottle and a small bowl when going for walks or other activities.

 Rest and Recovery